Sustainable Development in the Pacific Islands

 In the Solomon Islands, we are continuing our community outreach program, “What Is Mining?”
 In collaboration with a local women’s network, Isabel Mothers’ Union, we have trained 40 community facilitators who are raising awareness about the importance of well-informed and inclusive decisions around big issues like mining and logging.

 To date, their work has reached over 12,000 people in remote communities, and their inputs are informing the national mining policy reform process.
-This process has been so successful in empowering women and strengthening local community decision-making that it is being implemented in three more provinces in Solomon Island and Papua New Guinea through other local women’s networks.
+This process has been so successful in supporting women and strengthening local community decision-making that it is being implemented in three more provinces in Solomon Island and Papua New Guinea through other local women’s networks.

 Our work with national and provincial governments, companies and community groups has led to a new National Minerals policy for the country that better addresses both the environmental and social and community impacts of mining.